Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Common Strata Requirements

-Advance notice of move date
+- Advance notice of your move date

-Elevator booking approval
+- Elevator booking approval from strata or property management

-Security deposit or damage fee
+- Security deposit or damage fee

-Time restrictions for moving
+- Time restrictions for moving hours

-Proof of moving company insurance
+- Proof of moving company liability insurance

 Elevator Booking Rules in North Vancouver Apartments